isaiah1112/lazy-hippo/README.md

 $ make install UV_INSTALL=0
 ```

-This will install/update all Python requirements and create a `lazy-hippo` command in your environment (or `virtualenv` if using
+This will install/update all Python dependencies and create a `lazy-hippo` command in your environment (or `virtualenv` if using UV).
-UV).

 ## Usage
 Lazy Hippo contains the following sub-commands which can be used to manipulate video to your liking: